buanzo/postfix-policyd-python-spamtrap/README.md

 - **Backend Type**: Choose `redis` for networked solutions or `sqlite` for standalone deployments.
 - **Connection Details**: Specify host, port, and DB for Redis; database file path for SQLite.
 - **Spamtrap Addresses**: List email addresses used as spamtraps.
+- **Whitelisting**: You can configure a list of domains to whitelist, and optionally enable wildcard subdomain whitelisting for those.
+See below for more details

+## Domain-based Whitelisting

+The Spamtrap Policy Daemon now supports domain-based whitelisting, allowing you to specify entire domains (and optionally their subdomains) that should be exempt from spamtrap-based blocking.
+This feature simplifies managing trusted senders, especially for organizations or domains where multiple valid senders are present.

+- **Whitelist Domains**: Specify trusted domains in config.py under WHITELIST_DOMAINS.
+Emails sent from these domains will not be added to the blocklist, even if they hit a spamtrap address.
+- **Subdomain Support**: By default, the daemon treats each domain literally, not including subdomains.
+If you wish to include all subdomains of a whitelisted domain, set INCLUDE_SUBDOMAINS to True in config.py.
+This ensures that emails from any subdomain of the specified domains are also whitelisted.

+To configure this feature, update the WHITELIST_DOMAINS and INCLUDE_SUBDOMAINS settings in config.py.
+This approach is ideal for whitelisting trusted partners, organizations, or your own domains to prevent legitimate emails from being inadvertently blocked.

 ## Running